NickJolly/cautious-happiness/gibbs/readme.md

 ## Simple Regression with Bayesian Estimation

-See this work present at www.njds.com.au/linear <br />
+See this work presented at www.njds.com.au/linear <br />

 The simple regression model is <br />
 <i>y = alpha + beta * x + epsilon</i> <br />